History of Bulgaria: People's Republic of Bulgaria (1946–1991)

-During the 1960s, Zhivkov initiated reforms and passed some market-oriented policies on an experimental level.
-By the mid-1950s standards of living rose significantly, and in 1957 collective farm workers benefited from the first agricultural pension and welfare system in Eastern Europe.
-Lyudmila Zhivkova, daughter of Todor Zhivkov, promoted Bulgaria's national heritage, culture and arts on a global scale.
+Lyudmila Zhivkova, politician and daughter of Todor Zhivkov, worked to promote Bulgaria's national heritage, culture and arts on a global scale.
 An assimilation campaign of the late 1980s directed against ethnic Turks resulted in the emigration of some 300,000 Bulgarian Turks to Turkey, which caused a significant drop in agricultural production due to the loss of labor force.

 Republic of Bulgaria (since 1989)

-By the time the impact of Mikhail Gorbachev's reform program in the Soviet Union was felt in Bulgaria in the late 1980s, the Communists, like their leader, had grown too feeble to resist the demand for change for long.
-In November 1989 demonstrations on ecological issues were staged in Sofia and these soon broadened into a general campaign for political reform.
-The Communists reacted by deposing Zhivkov and replacing him by Petar Mladenov, but this gained them only a short respite.
+By the time the impact of Mikhail Gorbachev's reform program in the Soviet Union was felt in Bulgaria in the late 1980s, the Bulgarian Communist Party (BCP) had grown too weak to resist the demand for change.
+In November 1989 Sofia saw demonstrations relating to ecological issues, and these soon expanded into a broad campaign for political reform.
+The BCP reacted by deposing Zhivkov and replacing him with Petar Mladenov, which resulted in only a short period of peace.

-In February 1990 the Communist Party voluntarily gave up its monopoly on power and in June 1990 the first free elections since 1931 were held.
-The result was a return to power by the Communist Party, now shorn of its hardliner wing and renamed the Bulgarian Socialist Party.
-In July 1991 a new Constitution was adopted, in which the system of government was fixed as parliamentary republic with a directly elected President and a Prime Minister accountable to the legislature.
+In February 1990 the BCP voluntarily gave up its monopoly on power, and in June the country held its first free election since 1931.
+In this election the BCP retained its position as Bulgaria's leading party, though not without shedding its hard-line wing, and adopted the name Bulgarian Socialist Party (BSP).
+In July 1991 a new Constitution was adopted, in which the system of government was fixed as a parliamentary republic with a directly elected President, and a Prime Minister held accountable by the National Assembly.